Skip to content

 Collects Green Lantern #76-87, 89-123, Worlds Finest Comics #201, and stories from Brave and the Bold #100, DC Special-Series #1, DC Super-Stars #17, The Flash #218-224, #226-228, #230-231, #233-234, #237-238, #240-246, Green Lantern 80th Anniversary 100-Page Super Spectacular #1, and Worlds Finest Comics #210, #255, with a brand-new introduction by Mike Grell.

 In Green Lantern vol. 2 #182 from writer Len Wein and artist Dave Gibbons, John Stewart becomes the new Green Lantern of Earth.
-After that, he has to face the threats of Eclipso and Star Sapphire, and battles his predecessor as Green Lantern of Earth, Hal Jordan.
+After that, he has to face the threats of Eclipso and Star Sapphire and battles his predecessor as Green Lantern of Earth, Hal Jordan.

 Crisis on Infinite Earths is the first universe-redefining crossover comic book event ever.
 The goal was to simplify and unify the DC Universe.
 As a consequence, the full line-up was relaunched after the crisis, including the Green Lantern–issues #194-198 are tie-ins.
 For more information, go to our Crisis on Infinite Earths Reading Order.

-Following the double-sized 200th issue, the format and the title changed, becoming “Green Lantern Corps” and focusing upon the seven members of an Earth-based contingent of the corps, up until the cancellation of the series in 1988 with issue #224.
+Following the double-sized 200th issue, the format and the title changed, becoming “Green Lantern Corps” and focusing upon the seven members of an Earth-based contingent of the corps, up until the cancellation of the comic series in 1988 with issue #224.

 Millennium DC Comics EventMillennium – After the Guardians and Zamarons exile themselves from this dimension, one of each remains and seeks out 12 Chosen to become the New Guardians.
 The robotic Manhunters aim to prevent this and several supporting characters are revealed to be Manhunters.
 This event starts after #219 and includes #220 & 221 (Millennium #1-3, GLC #220, M #4-6, Secret Origins #23, M #7, GLC #221, M #8).